CDWMetricVision/Test2RCB/Readme.txt

-This repository contains the updated code for Charlie, as of December 13, 2024.
+This repository contains the updated code for Charlie, as of Jan 7, 2025.
 Steps to Implement in new AWS Account
 1. Run CognitoFull.yml in CloudFormation.
 Required parameters are as follows:
 •	CognitoUserPoolName – name of user pool